Borrowing from the Libraries

 Can I manually renew my loans before the due date?

 No, automatic renewal means manual renewals are not available.
-Items need to be and re-issued to automatic renewals.
+Items need to be returned and re-issued for automatic renewals.

 How do I know if my items have been renewed?